 Aerobic exercise jump-starts that process.
 ‘It reduces the level of brain loss and keeps cognitive ability sharp,’ says John Medina, Affiliate Professor of Bioengineering at the University of Washington School of Medicine, and author of Brain Rules.
 ‘It also slashes your life risk of Alzheimer’s in half and your risk of general dementia by 60 percent.’
 How is this possible?
 Exercise boosts the flow of blood to the brain, spurring the release of what’s been dubbed Miracle-Gro for the brain — brain-derived neurotropic factor (BDNF).
 This chemical stimulates the formation of new neurons in the hippocampus, the area involved in memory, learning, and the ability to plan and make decisions.
 BDNF also repairs cell damage and strengthens synapses which connect brain cells.

-- Increase blood and lymph circulation
+- Increase lymph circulation to support your immune response

 - Reduce breathing pattern disorders to increase life-sustaining oxygenation